Tydus Winans

-Tydus Oran Winans (born July 26, 1972) is a former American football wide receiver in the National Football League for the Washington Redskins and the Cincinnati Bengals.
+Tydus Oran Winans (born July 26, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Washington Redskins and the Cincinnati Bengals.
 He played college football at Fresno State University.
+He was selected by Washington in the third round of the 1994 NFL draft with the 68th overall pick.

 Early life

 Winans attended Carson High School in Carson, California and a letterman in high school football.
 In football, as a senior, he was named as a second-team All-South Bay selection by the Los Angeles Times.